 The Council contracted with Midwest, which is related to it through common management, to implement and administer programs intended to contribute to the betterment of Minnesota's dairy farmers and the state's dairy industry.
-Such programs include, but are not limited to: innovation, strategic initiatives, Fuel Up to Play 60, nutrition affairs, dairy image, industry relations, producer communications, and dairy product and economic research.
+Such programs include, but are not limited to: innovation, strategic initiatives, Fuel Up to Play 60, nutrition affairs, consumer confidence, industry relations, producer communications, and dairy product and economic research.
 Under the terms of the contracts, Midwest also provides the Council with administrative, financial, and reporting services.
-Payments under these contracts totaled \$8,950,000 and \$8,900,000 for the years ended December 31, 2013 and 2012, respectively, which amounted to approximately 44% of the total revenues of Midwest for both years.
+Payments under these contracts totaled \$9,160,000 and \$8,950,000 for the years ended December 31, 2014 and 2013, respectively, which amounted to approximately 45% and 44%, respectively, of the total revenues of Midwest.
 The Council is dependent on Midwest to provide program and administrative services to the Council.

-The Council had \$4,000 of payables due to Midwest at December 31, 2013.
+The Council had \$200,000 and \$4,000 of payables due to Midwest at December 31, 2014 and 2013, respectively.